joyyjiang/dash-bayesian-ab-test/README.md

 This web app interprets your Bayesian AB testing result.

 ## Assumptions:
-1. it's built for ab testing metrics that have binary outcomes, eg conversion, retention, click-through, customer complaint etc. The metrics' underlying distribution is thus beta distribution.
-Beta has conjugate prior, meaning that the prior and posterior distribution are both in the beta family, with parameters alpha and beta being different.
+1. it's built for ab testing metrics that have binary outcomes, eg conversion, retention, click-through, customer complaint etc. The binary outcomes' successes are modeled as binomial distribution with parameter p. p itself follows beta distribution.
+Beta distribution has conjugate prior, meaning that the prior and posterior distribution are both in the beta family, with parameters alpha and beta being different.

 2. it assumes no prior knowledge about the metrics. it sets prior beta distribution's parameter to be alpha=beta=1, which is called uninformative prior.
 This way,  we let the data fully determine the posterior distribution, without mixing our bias in the process.
 One disadvantage of setting uninformative prior is that it takes longer for the distribution to converge, but as we collect more data, this disadvantage will disappear.